Where are Milky Way's Hadronic PeVatrons?: Models of the Hadronic Source Population: Technical Methods

 \item \emph{Source counts from LHAASO at 100~TeV:} LHAASO reports the detection of 12 Galactic sources~\cite{2021Natur.594...33C}.
 This search covers a sky region of $-15^\circ<\delta<75^\circ$.
 Because the details of the sensitivities are not reported, we assume a sensitivity of 0.4 Crab at 100~TeV at best ($4\times10^{-13}$~erg~cm$^{-2}$~s$^{-1}$), which is comparable to the minimal flux reported in Ref.~\cite{2021Natur.594...33C}.
 We assume a PSF size of $\theta_{\rm PSF}=0.3^\circ$~\cite{2021ChPhC..45b5002A}.
 The sensitivities are degraded closer to the edge of observable sky region; due to the lack of detailed information, we assume a declination dependence of the sensitivity as in the 2HWC survey for a $E^{-2.5}$ spectrum~\cite{2017ApJ...843...40A} .
 This flux sensitivity corresponds to a distance range of 1.5~kpc for $\Gamma_{\rm CR}=0.03$~yr$^{-1}$ and $n_{\rm src}^{\rm gas}=1$~cm$^{-3}$, as per Eq.~(\ref{eq:simple-gamma}).
 This distance being moderately small indicates that LHAASO and future experiments have many more sources to discover.

 \item \emph{Source counts from IceCube:} The latest results from full-sky point-source searches are reported in Ref.~\cite{2020PhRvL.124e1103A}, which uses ten years of track-like events data and looks for the clustering of neutrino events over background.
 Additional searches with seven years of cascade events data are presented in Ref.~\cite{2019ApJ...886...12A}, which is more sensitive to the sources located in the southern sky.
-Both searches reported the non-detection of any Galactic sources.
-These papers report ``5$\sigma$ discovery potential" flux levels as a function of source declination, for two assumed spectrum slopes, $-2.0$ and $-3.0$.
-We use the former to be conservative, as we are fixing the flux near 50 TeV.
-We consider sources to be detected when the source flux at 50~TeV exceeds 5$\sigma$ discovery potential of either track or cascade searches; tracks are more sensitive for a large portion of the sky, while cascade are slightly better for sources at $\sin\delta \lesssim -0.3$.
-The IceCube analysis method integrates the significance over energy, putting more weight on high energies~\cite{2019ApJ...886...12A, 2020PhRvL.124e1103A}.
+Both searches reported the non-detection of any Galactic sources. {We use these two papers to constrain models.
+They} report ``5$\sigma$ discovery potential" flux levels as a function of source declination, for two assumed spectrum slopes, $-2.0$ and $-3.0$.
+We use the former to be conservative, as we are fixing the flux near 50 TeV. {(Using the latter would make the IceCube constraints better by a factor of $\sim2$.)} We consider sources to be detected when the source flux at 50~TeV exceeds 5$\sigma$ discovery potential of either track or cascade searches; tracks are more sensitive for a large portion of the sky, while cascade are slightly better for sources at $\sin\delta \lesssim -0.3$ {as the detector is at the South Pole}.
+The best detectable flux level reaches $10^{-12}$~erg~cm$^{-2}$~s$^{-1}$ at 50~TeV~\cite{2020PhRvL.124e1103A}. {Had we instead used the ``differential sensitivity", the detectable flux need to be larger by a factor of $\sim3$, and IceCube constraints gets worse by the same factor.
+It would, however, underestimate the power of IceCube, because lower-energies emission should also contribute to the test statistics for detection.} The IceCube analysis method integrates the significance over energy, putting more weight on high energies~\cite{2019ApJ...886...12A, 2020PhRvL.124e1103A}.
 Based on our estimates, the most important energy range is somewhat below the 50 TeV we use, but the sensitivity calculations can be improved in future work.
-The best detectable flux level reaches $10^{-12}$~erg~cm$^{-2}$~s$^{-1}$ at 50~TeV.
-We assume $\theta_{\rm PSF}=0.3^\circ$ for track and $\theta_{\rm PSF}=10^\circ$ for cascade events.
+We assume {$\theta_{\rm PSF}=0.5^\circ$} for track and $\theta_{\rm PSF}=10^\circ$ for cascade events.
 This flux sensitivity corresponds to a distance horizon of 0.6~kpc for $\Gamma_{\rm CR}=0.03$~yr$^{-1}$ and $n_{\rm src}^{\rm gas}=1$~cm$^{-3}$ (Eq.~\ref{eq:simple-nu}).
 This distance being very small indicates that IceCube has not yet significantly probed Milky Way sources.

 \end{itemize}

 In addition to source counts, we calculate the total emission from the Milky Way plane:

 \begin{itemize}